- 1 The Definitive Buying Guide

 - Over exaggerating the natural curve of your back, which is also known as swayback or Lordosis.
 You want to maintain the natural curve as much as possible.

 - Don’t carry anything that is too heavy on one side of your body; if at all possible seek assistance with anything that is of an uncomfortable weight.
-If you have ever seen a mother carry her child on hip, you’d notice that she overcompensates that burden buy leaning, therefore putting additional strain on the spine.
+If you have ever seen a mother carries her child on hip, you’d notice that she overcompensates that burden buy leaning, therefore putting additional strain on the spine.

 - Holding a phone between your neck and shoulder.
 It may seem like the simplest of tasks, but it can cause unnecessary discomfort if you make a habit out of it.

 These are all small examples of everyday scenarios that can lead to bad posture.
 Try identifying these habits in your life.
 Take a moment every hour to check yourself.
 It’s also a good idea to use a buddy system.
 Have your buddy or co-workers bring bad posture scenarios to your attention.
-Like we said, it’s not always easy to watch your own posture as it is to watch someone else’s.
+As we said, it’s not always easy to watch your own posture as it is to watch someone else’s.

 We feel that by providing you with adequate and honest information on what is available it will help you make a decision that is right for you and your needs.